Search Trajectories Networks of Multiobjective Evolutionary Algorithms: Experiments

 ~ We used the MOEA/D variant using the Differential Evolution (MOEA/D-DE) parameters as they were introduced in the work of Li and Zhang~\cite{li2009multiobjective} in all tests.
 Details of these parameters can be found in the documentation of package MOEADr and the original MOEA/D-DE reference~\cite{zhang2009performance,moeadr_package,moeadr_paper}.
 We used the NSGA-II parameters as they were introduced in the work of Deb et al.~\cite{deb2002fast} in all tests, except for the use of the DE mutation operator, with the same parameters as MOEA/D. Details of these parameters can be found in the documentation of package nsga2R and the original reference~\cite{nsga2R_package}.
 Table (\ref{chap4:parameter}) summarizes the experimental parameters for both algorithms.

 For creating the STNs, we use $n = 5$ different vectors, and for each vector, there is one solution at a given iteration.
 Our idea here was to use a small number of vectors that could capture visually valuable information about the pair algorithm-problem.
+More work is required to understand the effect of different values for the number of vectors.